Conditional independence testing under misspecified inductive biases: Experiments

-where the vectors $a,b \overset{iid}{\sim} N\left(0,I_{d_Z}\right)$ and $c$ is a constant controlling the degree of conditional dependence of $X$ and $Y$ given $Z$.
-Moreover, $\gamma$ is a parameter that controls how hard conditional independence testing is: if $\gamma \neq 0$, then Type-I error control becomes more challenging since $X$ and $Y$ might have a strong marginal dependence even under $H_0$.
-The training and test sets have sample sizes of 800 and 200 data points.
-All predictors we use are linear regressors.
-RESIT uses Spearman's correlation for the test statistic with $B=100$.
-In contrast, CRT and CPT use STFR's test statistic where the $p$-values are given by conditionally sampling/permuting $100$ times\footnote{To run CPT, we use the Python code in \url{http://www.stat.uchicago.edu/~rina/cpt.html}, one MCMC chain, and kept all the other parameters as used by the authors.} assuming $\hat{Q}_{X\mid Z}=N\left((b^\top Z)^2+\theta,1\right)$, where $\theta$ controls the level of error when approximating $P_{X\mid Z}$.
-To obtain $\hat{h}$ for RBPT, we use either $\hat{Q}_{X\mid Z}$ or a kernel ridge regression (KRR) with the polynomial kernel to predict $\hat{g}_1(X,Z)$ from $Z$ (RBPT2).
-To compare methods, we sample the generative parameters $(a,b)$ sample $10$ times, and for each one, we use run $48$ Monte Carlo simulations to estimate Type-I error rate and power.
-We report the average ($\pm$ std. deviation) estimated Type-I error rate/power across the $10$ repetitions.
-We include extra results, with different values for $d_Z$ and skewed distribution for $Y\mid X,Z$, in Appendix \ref{append:exp}.
+Here, $d_Z$ denotes the dimensionality of $Z$, $a$ and $b$ are sampled from $N\left(0,I_{d_Z}\right)$, the constant $c$ determines the conditional dependence of $X$ and $Y$ on $Z$, and the parameter $\gamma$ dictates the hardness of conditional independence testing: a non-zero $\gamma$ implies potential challenges in Type-I error control as there might be a pronounced marginal dependence between $X$ and $Y$ under $H_0$.
+Moreover, the training (resp. test) dataset consists of 800 (resp.
+200) entries, and every predictor we employ operates on linear regression.
+RESIT employs Spearman's correlation between residuals as a test statistic while CRT and CPT\footnote{For CPT execution, the Python script at \url{http://www.stat.uchicago.edu/~rina/cpt.html} was used, operating a single MCMC chain and preserving all other parameters as defined by the original authors.} deploy STFR's test statistic, all of them with $p$-values determined by conditional sampling/permutations executed 100 times ($B=100$), considering $\hat{Q}_{X\mid Z}=N\left((b^\top Z)^2+\theta,1\right)$.
+The value of $\theta$ gives the error level in approximating $P_{X\mid Z}$.
+To get $\hat{h}$ in the two variations of RBPT, we either use $\hat{Q}_{X\mid Z}$ (RBPT) or kernel ridge regression (KRR) equipped with a polynomial kernel to predict $\hat{g}_1(X,Z)$ from $Z$ (RBPT2).
+We sample generative parameters $(a,b)$ five times using different random seeds, and for each iteration, we conduct 480 Monte Carlo simulations to estimate Type-I error and power.
+The presented results are the average ($\pm$ standard deviation) estimated Type-I error/power across iterations.